-2022 Fall Parent Teacher conference data shows that teachers conducted 1,125 conferences, either in person, online, or via telephone.
+2023 Fall Parent Teacher conference data shows that teachers conducted 1,001 conferences, either in person, online, or via telephone.
 BSHS does not conduct spring conferences, instead we have an exhibition night to display and present projects to parents and the community.
-Parent/teacher conferences are help as needed throughout the school year and are not reserved solely for specific conference dates.
+Parent/teacher conferences are held as needed throughout the school year and are not reserved solely for specific conference dates.

-In the 2020-2021 school year, there were 113 students, 23% of the school population, who were enrolled in a postsecondary course (dual enrollment).
-That number slightly decreased to 104 (21%) in the 2021-2022 school year.
+In the 2021-2022 school year, there were 104 students, 21% of the school population, who were enrolled in a postsecondary course (dual enrollment).
+That number slightly decreased to 103 (21%) in the 2022-2023 school year.

-We offered two college equivalent courses in 20-21 (Calc AB, and Calc BC) and three in 21-22 (Calc AB, Calc BC, and Stats).
-Seven students participated in those AP courses through our Math and Science Center in the year 2020-2021, that number decreased to three for the 2021-2022 school year, which is less than one percent of the school population for both school years.
+We offered three college equivalent courses in 21-22 (Calc AB, Calc BC, and Stats) and the same three in 22-23 (Calc AB, Calc BC, and Stats). three students participated in those AP courses through our Math and Science Center in the year 2021-2022, that number increased to six for the 2022-2023 school year, which is less than one percent of the school population for both school years.

-Berrien Springs High School had 113 out of 113 students earn a score leading to college credit, for a total of 100% in the 2020-2021 school year.
-For the 2021-2022 school year, 102 students out of 104 (98%) earned a score leading to college credit.
+Berrien Springs High School had 102 out of 104 students earn a score leading to college credit, for a total of 98% in the 2021-2022 school year.
+For the 2022-2023 school year, 102 students out of 103 (99%) earned a score leading to college credit.